Pprime1/csasm/README.md

 1.5 - Throw players to an error page when they do not allow locations to be grabbed, and inform them how to fix this

-1.6 - Shorter Player ID numbers ... no value in self-naming players
+1.6 - Shorter Player ID numbers ... no value in self-naming players but human usable IDs will help

 XDONEX 1.7 - Force https so that Chrome android and others can get local device location

 1.8 - remove redundant postgrator and other code in the csasm package

+1.9 - will need to remove most client side console.log outputs for production use, can they be shifted to server side?

 ## 2. Implement Vision